Pl-M/zim-icontags-plugin/README.md

 # zim-icontags-plugin

 This is a plugin for Zim-wiki program (http://zim-wiki.org/).
 This plugin can be used in Zim 0.63/0.65.

+**The support of Zim 0.67 will be added later.**

 ### What is this plugin for
 This plugin provides a new Index like panel with some new features: